 "[Being undrafted was] the best thing that ever happened," Pressey said before his Boston Celtics faced the New York Knicks Wednesday.
 By the time pick 35 rolled around, Pressey was hoping to get passed up so that he could choose his team and not be locked into a non-guaranteed long term deal that could see him shipped overseas like 2013 second-round pick Colton Iverson.

-bad good luck, Pressey finds himself filling in as the starting point guard for Rajon Rondo Wednesday.
+After all of bad good luck, Pressey finds himself filling in as the starting point guard for Rajon Rondo Wednesday.

 But he will be next to Jerryd Bayless, who continues to start at the two with Avery Bradley out, who is still hoping for a Friday return.
 The question of whether Bradley was still on track was put to Brad Stevens Wednesday.